 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Cross dyke 600m north west of Easthorpe Farm is a linear earthwork of Iron Age date located in Yorkshire.
-The monument comprises a substantial ditch with accompanying bank, characteristic of defensive or boundary dykes constructed during the later prehistoric period.
-Such dykes served practical functions as territorial markers or defensive barriers within the Iron Age landscape, reflecting the social and economic organisation of communities during this period.
-The survival of the earthwork demonstrates the persistence of Iron Age land management strategies in the archaeological record of northern England.
+Cross Dyke, located 600 metres north west of Easthorpe Farm in Yorkshire, is a linear earthwork of Iron Age date.
+The monument comprises a substantial ditch with an accompanying bank, characteristic of defensive or territorial boundaries constructed during the later prehistoric period.
+Such dykes served practical purposes in controlling movement across the landscape and may have functioned as stock enclosures or demarcation lines between communities.
+The survival of this earthwork as an upstanding archaeological feature provides evidence of Iron Age land use and settlement patterns in the Yorkshire region.

 Cross dyke 600m north west of Easthorpe Farm is a scheduled monument protected by Historic England under reference 1016261.
 View the official record →

-Cross dyke 600m north west of Easthorpe Farm is a linear earthwork of Iron Age date located in Yorkshire.
+Cross Dyke, located 600 metres north west of Easthorpe Farm in Yorkshire, is a linear earthwork of Iron Age date.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016261.

 Cross dyke 600m north west of Easthorpe Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016261.